 The ferns' ability to thrive may be aided by fertilization.
 Simply make sure to approach things properly.
 During the spring and summer, feed your ferns.

 For ferns, this is their regular growing season.
-During the growing season, feeding the ferns once a month is typically advised.
+Feeding the ferns once a month is typically advised during the growing season.
 Use a 15-5-15 fertilizer for best results, though you could also use a 20-10-20 fertilizer.

 During the winter, you won't need to fertilize the plant as frequently.
 During the winter, try to fertilize the plant every two to three months, and keep in mind not to fertilize a dormant fern.